-Over the years several methodologies and approaches have been proposed for the development of multi-agent systems.
-Nevertheless many users have still trouble finding a method and notation that would satisfy their needs completely.
-What seems to be widely accepted is that a unique specific methodology cannot be general enough to be useful to everyone without some level of personalization.
-As a matter of fact the need for systematic principles to develop situation-specific methods, perceived almost from the beginning by the object-oriented community, has led to the emergence of the proved successful in developing object-oriented information systems [1].
+Going on with the analysis of the antecedent paradigm and directing our attention to the methodology side, what seems to be widely accepted is that a unique specific methodology cannot be general enough to be useful to everyone without some level of personalization.
+As a matter of fact the need for systematic principles to develop situation-specific methods, perceived almost from the beginning by the object-oriented community, has led to the emergence of the method engineering approach.
+In the last years, the method engineering approach proved successful in developing objectoriented information systems [13].
 Its importance in the object-oriented context should be evaluated considering not only the direct influence (not so many companies and individuals work in this specific way) but mainly the indirect consequence.
-The most important and diffused development processes (e.g., the Rational Unified
+The most important and diffused development processes (e.g., the Rational Unified Process [10]) are in fact not rigid, instead they are a kind of framework within which the single designer can choose his/her own path.